randleon/Linear-Regression-Using-Sklearn-in-Python/README.md

-# Linear-Regression-w-Cross-Validation
+# Linear-Regression-Using-Sklearn-in-Python
-Linear Regression project on automobile data featuring checks using k-fold cross validation.
+Linear Regression project on automobile data featuring checks using k-fold cross validation using Sklearn on a Juypter Notebook.